M1ckB/til/README.md

 > Today I Learned

 A collection of small things I learn on a day-to-day basis using different programming languages related to SQL Server.
-I write these useful code snippets down to help me understand and remember them.
+I write these useful techniques and code snippets down to help me understand and remember them.

 Table of contents: